 - Patrick Lagreid mentioned this in a recent review, but E.P.
 Carrillo now has 13 regular production lines.
 That’s a lot, too many for me to keep track of and many of those lines have over a half dozen sizes.

 - Despite being nearly six-inches long, there’s not a ton of wrapper present due to the amount of bands.
-I a main band and a foot band or a secondary band is fine, but all three together is a bit much.
+A main band and a foot band or a secondary band is fine, but all three together is a bit much.

 - Furthermore, two of the cigars were damaged when the band was taken off.